 2. Choose lean protein sources.

 Once you have your vegetables selected, you’ll choose a primary protein source.
-This might be fish, seafood, lean cuts of meat, poultry, beans or tofu.
+This might be fish, seafood, lean cuts of meat, poultry, beans, or tofu.
 Choose the best cooking method for the protein source you select for the week.
 One of my favorite strategies for prepping meals for the week is batch cooking.
-Batch cooking is a meal prep strategy that involve cooking larger portions of dishes to ensure leftovers are available, or making dishes in advance of when you will be using them for meals.
+Batch cooking is a meal prep strategy that involves cooking larger portions of dishes to ensure leftovers are available or making dishes in advance of when you will be using them for meals.

 3. Add whole grains to the mix.